cmolodo/covid-19/README.md

 As of 2021-02-22, the CDC stopped reporting distributed doses.
 They instead started reporting "delivered" doses, but no longer provided this information per jurisidiction, only for the entire country.

 As of 2021-02-26, the CDC began reporting distributed doses per state again.

+No data provided for the Memorial Day holiday 2021-05-31.

 ### California
 https://covid19.ca.gov/vaccines/